leanprover-community/blog/posts/fantastic-simprocs.md

 > Technically, one *could* implement this functionality using finitely many lemmas:
 > `and_assoc` to left-associate all the `∧`, `and_left_comm (b := _ = _)` to move the `=` left-ward, `exists_eq_left` to eliminate the `=` when it reaches the `∃`.
-> This is not useful in practice since it could possibly loop (eg if there are two `=`, they could be commuted forever) and modifies the expression in unwanted ways, such as reassociating all the `∧`, even those outside an `∃`.
+> This is not useful in practice since it could possibly loop (e.g. if there are two `=`, they could be commuted forever) and modifies the expression in unwanted ways, such as reassociating all the `∧`, even those outside an `∃`.

 When presented with a left hand side of the form `∃ x, P x`, where `P x` is of the form `_ ∧ ... ∧ _`, `existsAndEq` does the following:
 - Recursively traverse `P x` inside the existential quantifier looking for an equality `x = a` for some `a`.